Educational Psychology: 20 Things Educators Need To Know About How Students Learn

 This is because the brain struggles to hold onto a long list of numbers, but can do so when they are organized meaningfully.
 The same principle applies to lectures.
-A 30-minute lecture that is not structured with categories, or organized into easy-to-recall bullets, will not be as effective.
+Educational psychology tells us a 30-minute lecture that is not structured with categories, or organized into easy-to-recall bullets, will not be as effective.

 Using another example, the media produces the news in sound bytes because they know they only have a small window of time in which to grab a person’s attention; teachers would do well to study the marketing techniques of media in order to assemble information that is retainable.